 Now some people will read this section and say “well who cares what a DJ spends on their business” and they are right to a point.
 But given the great discrepancies between the “Cheap DJ” and other DJs I felt it as part of my duty to inform the general public on some of the very basics of what a Wedding DJ needs to invest in to maintain a high quality level of service for their customers.
 This is really a key in determining the type of wedding DJ you should hire is the amount of time and effort that they will invest in your event and their own business.
 Take into consideration the high cost of purchasing professional DJ equipment.
 Audio, playback, lighting, redundancy; they can all cost tens of thousands or even hundred of thousands of dollars.
-Below is an example of what a typical “Cheap DJs” investment would look like versus what a typical single-operation professional DJ would invest in in for a single event.
-Note that this spreadsheet only covers providing an audio setup at a typical 150 guest ceremony & wedding and is just representing baseline costs and many professional DJs invest considerably more.
+Below is an example of what a typical “Cheap DJs” investment would look like versus what I, as a single-person-operation, personally brings to a standard 150 guest Ceremony & Reception service and this only covers providing an audio setup.
+This also does not include your typical yearly recurring costs like music purchase and subscription services, insurance, and other operation expenses for the day.

 A “Cheap DJ” does not take into account all these variables while a Professional DJ takes the time and effort to invest in their clients and their business to produce repeatable services and have a very successful wedding night that is free of issues and interruptions.
-And yes those figures are not a joke a professional DJ can spend 17x, 25x or even more than the “cheap DJ”.
-Over the past few years technology has drastically lowered the bar on the price of entry-level equipment which has birthed the phenomenon that anyone can be a DJ.
-The thing is these so-called DJs do not have the seasoned experience you will need to make sure your wedding entertainment goes off without a hitch and part of that is a requirement of serious investment in their equipment which professional DJs consistently updates their equipment to keep up with new technology trends or to retire older equipment.
+And yes those figures are not a joke or some pie in the sky numbers.
+A professional DJ can spend 17x, 25x or even more than the “cheap DJ”.
+Over the past few years technology has drastically lowered the bar on the price of entry-level equipment which has birthed the phenomenon that “anyone can be a DJ”.
+The thing is these so-called DJs do not have the experience you will need to make sure your wedding entertainment goes off without a hitch and part of that is a requirement of serious investment in their equipment which professional DJs consistently updates their equipment to keep up with new technology trends or to retire older equipment.

 One big complaint you will hear about low-cost wedding DJ services is unreliability.
 The DJ showed up late (or not at all), the DJ did not come prepared for the event, the DJ did not act in a professional manner.
 This can ruin an event, or worse it can ruin an entire industry where low costs and low quality appears to be the norm.
 A professional DJ will give you all the assurances necessary, a contract to protect you, impeccable references, and a professional and friendly attitude from start to finish.
 You will never have to worry about reliability with the professional DJ.